niwinz/niwibe-site/content/blog/2015-03-07-dealing-with-persistence-in-async-environments.md

 Agents and its internals provides a threadpool and serializable operations semantics, core.async provides an abstraction for avoid callbacks and the _exception_ monad for error handling.

 In _suricatta_, each connection maintains an agent as part of it internal state.
-This allows guarranty that all async operations over one connections are done in serializable way.
+This allows guarrantee that all async operations over one connections are done in serializable way.
 Obviously, different operations over one connection can be done in different threads (of clojure internal thread pool).
 That is completelly assumable, because the safe constrain is: not use the connection from different